12nad1/food_energy_grid/README.md

 ### 2. Download data

-All data used in this resesarch was open source and openly available.
+All data used in this resesarch was openly available.
 The input data and the output data are available at the Zenodo directory at URL https://zenodo.org/records/16708221 with DOI 10.5281/zenodo.16708221.

 If users want to reproduce the work from the paper, they can download the input data, contained in data.zip, and add it to the data directory.
 Users can also use the output data from the paper, found in the directory contained in output.zip.
 It is recomended that these files be unzipped within their own directories data and output, respectively, for easy file management and references from the config.json file.

 The original citations for the data in data.zip can be found in the paper.
 Please cite the original source if using this data directly.
 Note that the file fao_country_to_region.json is already in the data directory in this git repository, however it is not available in the published zenodo directory.

+### 3. Modify for use case

+Some users will be interested in simply downloading the output of the analysis, which can be found at the link above.
+Others will be interested in running the code to generate new output based on a modified set of parameters.
+The input paths can be modified in the config.json file, and as long as the metadata match, new csv files and netcdf files can be plugged into the pipeline.
+For example, users might prefer to download an FAO Food Balance Sheet from a different year and substititute its path in the config file.
+Or perhaps other users would prefer to use a different surrogate netcdf file which was not available or not used in the original study.

 ## Usage